Cyr-Ch/Explainable-REC/README.md

 ### Testing

-- Test your changes before submitting a PR
+- Test your changes before submitting a PR: `pytest`
 - Ensure existing functionality still works
 - Add tests for new features if applicable